 It is expected for your infant to have some mild discomfort and swelling in the treated area(s) afterward, but most of the discomfort usually wears off after the first 24 hours.
 Nursing is the best way to help your baby, and some parents also choose to give their baby acetaminophen (Tylenol) if FIRST approved by their physician.
 The Food and Drug Administration has recently advised that homeopathic or other teething gels or “teething tablets” should not be used because of safety concerns.
 It is extremely important that, before giving your baby any new medication, you check with your pediatrician FIRST in order to ensure your baby’s safety.

 We will follow up with you on a regular basis via phone to ensure that you and your baby are safe, comfortable, and happy with your new nursing experience.
 We will also ensure that you are working with a lactation consultant, as successful outcomes are more likely when the lactation consultant is highly involved with aftercare.
 If your baby experiences a concerning level of pain, swelling, or discharge from the surgical site, or you have ANY other concerns, we insist that you call us immediately.
-We will re-assess the surgical area(s) seven to ten days and also at three months after the initial procedure to make sure your baby is healing normally.
+We will re-assess the surgical area(s) at a week’s time and also at three months after the initial procedure.
+This allows us to ensure that your baby is healing normally, and any questions or concerns you may have may be promptly addressed.